aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.220.0 (2018-01-12 21:20 UTC)
+* Glue (3.3.3.0)
+	* Support is added to generate ETL scripts in Scala which can now be run by  AWS Glue ETL jobs.
+In addition, the trigger API now supports firing when any conditions are met (in addition to all conditions).
+Also, jobs can be triggered based on a "failed" or "stopped" job run (in addition to a "succeeded" job run).

 ### 3.3.219.0 (2018-01-11 20:40 UTC)
 * ElasticLoadBalancing (3.3.2.0)
 	* Added OperationNotPermittedException to indicate that you cannot create a classic load balancer while deleting the Elastic Load Balancing service-linked role.